 John A. Olah practises Civil Litigation.
-He specializes in complex tort litigation ranging from cases involving product liability, a wide variety of sports cases and the liability of hotels, resorts and bars.
+He specializes in complex tort litigation ranging from cases involving product liability, class actions, a wide variety of sports cases and the liability of hotels, resorts and bars.
 He is involved in private international law cases, complex environmental law litigation as well as business litigation matters.
 John is the recipient of the 2020 Ontario Bar Association Award of Excellence in Insurance Law.

 Mr. Olah has appeared at all levels of courts, often appears at the Court of Appeal for the Province of Ontario and has argued several cases before the Supreme Court of Canada.
-Mr. Olah was counsel at the Royal Commission into certain deaths at the Hospital for Sick Children where he acted for one of the members John A. Olah practises Civil Litigation.
-He specializes in complex tort litigation ranging from cases involving product liability, a wide variety of sports cases and the liability of hotels, resorts and bars.
-He is involved in private international law cases, complex environmental law litigation as well as business litigation matters.
-John is the recipient of the 2020 Ontario Bar Association Award of Excellence in Insurance Law.of the nursing team under suspension.
+Mr. Olah was counsel at the Royal Commission into certain deaths at the Hospital for Sick Children where he acted for one of the members of the nursing team under suspension.

 Mr. Olah is the author of a number of articles on civil litigation and criminal law.
 He has lectured extensively across Canada and in the United States on trial advocacy.
 He was a guest instructor and demonstrator in advocacy at the Intensive Advocacy Programme for trial lawyers at Osgoode Hall Law School.
 He also taught advocacy at Osgoode Hall Law School.

-He is the author of “The Art and Science of Advocacy”, a two volume textbook for lawyers on trial tactics and trial procedure.
+He is the author of “The Art and Science of Advocacy”, a two-volume textbook for lawyers on trial tactics and trial procedure.

 Mr. Olah has been counsel to the Ontario Snow Resorts Association for over 20 years.
-He is also counsel to the Ontario Federation of Snowmobile Clubs.
+He was also counsel to the Ontario Federation of Snowmobile Clubs.
 He has and continues to act for a number of snow resorts across Ontario, Quebec and the Maritime Provinces.
 He also has and continues to act for a number of resorts and hotels across Canada, the Caribbean and Mexico.
 Mr. Olah has argued some of the leading cases in this area including Cejvan v.
 Blue Mountain in which a lift ticket waiver defence was accepted for the first time in Ontario.